Working with dreams

 Julian Masters

 Julian is a Jungian analyst.
 He trained in London with the BPF (British Psychotherapy Foundation).
 He currently teaches on BPF’s public dream workshops, MSc course, introductory course and training theory program.
 He teaches also on the WMIP analytical psychotherapy training in Birmingham.
-He is a member of BJAA (British Jungian analytic Association) and the IAAP (International Association of Analytical Psychology).
+He is a member of BJAA (British Jungian Analytic Association) and the IAAP (International Association of Analytical Psychology).
 He lives in Oxford where he works with adults in private practice.
 Julian is also a musician, composer and writer.

 headshot of gerhard payrhuber